uktrade/trade-remedies-docker/README.md

 See the inline comments in the files in the individual repositories and reach out to colleagues for API keys etc.

-(TODO: _The above could use revision: explicit is better than implicit_).
+[todo]: The above could use revision: explicit is better than implicit

 ### Run the services